 Introduction to analog and digital electronics and robotics.
 The focus is on design and construction of practical circuitry which can be used to build useful devices.
 After the analog and digital groundwork is laid, students learn to program microcontrollers to interface with a variety of sensors and outputs on mobile robotic platforms.
 Weekly laboratories culminate in individual projects presented in the biannual electronics show.
 Lectures and laboratory.
-Prerequisite: Phys 203-204 or consent of instructor.
+Prerequisite: high school physics.

 PHYS 305 Optics and Holography 4

 Electromagnetic theory, geometrical optics, interference and diffraction, and other principles provide the framework for understanding a variety of optical instruments and experiments.
 Laboratories include various types of interferometry, laser beam filtering and profiling, several types of holography and culminate in individual projects.
 Lectures and laboratory.
 Prerequisites: Phys 203-204.